-There always has been a debate between the two certifications – Project Management Professional (PMP) and Scrum; which one is better and is more in demand in the industry.
+There always has been a debate between the two certifications – PMP and Scrum; which one is better and is more in demand in the industry?
 The debates will go on as each certification advocates a different vision of how to run a project.
-This article will try to see out the differences between the two and which one is worth spending on.
+If you are deciding which one is better – Project Management Professional (PMP) vs. Scrum and will most likely boost your career, then this article will help you find out the differences between the two and decide which one is worth spending on.

-Before starting the head-to-head battle of the two certifications, let us first have a clear understanding of the both certifications.
+In this post, we will compare the PMP and Scrum certifications, their cost, study time, and popularity in different industries and regions.
+Before starting the head-to-head battle of the two certifications (PMP vs. Scrum), let us first have a clear understanding of both certifications.

 What is PMP?